AlexanderStroer/Cybersecurity-Homelab/README.md

 </p>
 <br /><br />

-  - Designed and implemented an efficient network topology for the homelab.
+  - Implemented an efficient network topology for the homelab.
   - Configured network interfaces, adapters, and segmentation for optimal performance.
 <br />